 It's often said that all Marines are infantrymen first, and whatever Marine Corps job they happen to hold is a distant second.
 The Marine Corps certainly believes this philosophy, because all Marines attend one of the schools of infantry, even if their Marine Corps job is not as an infantryman.

-Those who are assigned to Marine Corps infantry job attend a 51-day course after they return from graduation leave, and this course is actually their Marine Corps job training.
+Those who are assigned to a Marine Corps infantry job attend a 51-day course after they return from graduation leave, and this course is actually their Marine Corps job training.
 Upon graduation from the school of infantry, they will proceed to their first permanent duty assignment.

 Marines who are not assigned to infantry jobs also attend the Marine Corps school of infantry for 22 days, where they learn basic battle skills.
 Upon graduation, they proceed to their normal Marine Corps job training.
 After job training, these Marines proceed to their first permanent duty assignment.